mttcmrn/tha-lab_linux-command-basics/lab1.md

 1. Use the LS command to list the subfolders at your current location.
 2. Using the commands shown in the module video, naviagte to the assets folder at /THA/setup/assets.
 The correct commands are shown at the end of the lab exercises.

+This concludes the lab exercise, continue to exercise 2